AdaCore/ada-spark-rfcs/considered/rfc-non-uniform-memory-access.rst

 want to represent an address on the target environment differently.

 This proposal introduces a new concept as an alternative to a Storage_Pool:
-NUMA_Memory.
+Non-Uniform Memory Access, or NUMA.
 A NUMA_Memory is a different memory model providing a new type of address togather with specific functions to manipulate objects addressed by this type.
 An object of such memory type can potentially located at a different physical space.
-The following capabiliies need to be specified:
+The following capabilities need to be
+specified:

 - How to allocate memory on this section
 - How to deallocate memory from this section
 - How to copy from the main memory to this section
 - How to copy from this section to the main memory

-Such an address is created through a generic package:
+Such an model is created through a generic package:

 .. code-block:: Ada
   generic